Ranking Sir Alex Ferguson’s last 20 Man Utd signings from worst to best

 15. Nick Powell

-However, the midfielder failed to live up to his potential and his time at United is best remembered for when he was subbed on for Juan Mata in an important Champions League game.
+However, the midfielder failed to live up to his potential and his time at United is best remembered for when Louis van Gaal subbed him on for Juan Mata in an important Champions League game.

 14. Ritchie De Laet